 The audience of one in the physical realm: concerts

 A place where I’ve seen the audience-of-one mentality bleed into real life has been concerts.
 I want to recall one concert in particular.
 This concert was one by Mitski, when she came to Paradiso in Amsterdam, on May 4th of 2022.
 The year may be slightly important here.
 At this show, I saw some behaviour that I hadn’t really seen before, specifically coming from some of the younger audience members (I am saying this at the risk of sounding like an angry old woman).
 Mind you, this was the first concert had attended since the COVID-pandemic.
 It seemed like general concert ettiquette had been forgotten completely by a portion of the audience.
-Now, of course, there are always going to be people that don’t follow the “rules” when attending a concert, and just do what they feel like doing instead without regard for the experience of the other concert-goers.
-But at this particular show, the amount of people pushing their way to the front of the crowd when it was obvious they hadn’t waited in line for a good spot, not clapping for the opening act and holding their phones up for multiple songs in a row, was much greater than what I had seen at any show before that.
+Now, of course, there are always going to be people that don’t follow the “rules” when attending a concert, and just do what they feel like doing without regard for the experience of other concert-goers.
+But at this particular show, the amount of people pushing their way to the front of the crowd when it was obvious they hadn’t waited in line for a good spot, not clapping for the opening act and holding their phones up in the air for multiple songs in a row, was much greater than what I had seen at any show before that.
 To me, this seems to be illustrative of an audience-of-one mentality: “I am here for me, and my own experience, and all these other people might as well not be here.
 I am going to record this show for myself, from my own point of view, a video that will be interesting to me and only me in the future, that no one else is going to benefit from.”
 To clarify, I’m not trying to pass judgement on anybody here, and I understand wanting to take a video to remember a good night by.
 This particular development is just one I’ve noticed specifically in a post-pandemic world, and I feel like the individualized experience of online spaces may have something to do with this.

 Sources: